Ballistic missile: Flight

 In order to cover large distances, ballistic missiles are usually launched into a high sub-orbital spaceflight; for intercontinental missiles, the highest altitude (apogee) reached during free-flight is about 4500 km.
 A ballistic missile's trajectory consists of three parts or phases: the boost phase, the mid-course phase and the terminal phase.
 Special systems and capabilities are required to facilitate the successful passage from one phase to the other.

 The boost phase is the powered flight portion, beginning with the ignition of the engines and concluding with the end of powered flight.
 The powered flight portion can last from a few tenths of seconds to several minutes and can consist of multiple rocket stages.
 Internal computers keep the missile aligned on a preprogrammed trajectory.
 On multi-stage missiles, stage separation (excluding any post-boost vehicles or MIRV bus) occurs primarily during the boost phase.

 The mid-course phase is the longest in the missile's trajectory, beginning with the conclusion of powered flight.
 When the fuel is exhausted, no more thrust is provided and the missile enters free flight.
-During this phase the missile, now largely consisting of a warhead or payload and possibly defensive countermeasures and small propulsion systems for further alignment toward its target, will reach its highest altitude and may travel in space for thousands of kilometres (or even indefinitely, in the case of some fractional-orbital capable systems) at speeds of up to 7.5 to 10 km/s.
+During this phase the missile, now largely consisting of a warhead or payload and possibly defensive countermeasures and small propulsion systems for further alignment toward its target, will reach its highest altitude and may travel in space for thousands of kilometers (or even indefinitely, in the case of some fractional-orbital capable systems) at speeds of up to 7.5 to 10 km/s.

 The last phase in the missile's trajectory is the terminal or re-entry phase, beginning with the re-entry of the missile into the Earth's atmosphere (if exoatmospheric) where atmospheric drag plays a significant part in missile trajectory, and lasts until missile impact.
 Re-entry vehicles re-enter the Earth's atmosphere at very high velocities, on the order of 6-8 km/s at intercontinental ballistic missile ranges.
 During the beginning of this phase, the missile's trajectory is still relatively well defined, though as the missile reaches the heavier layers of atmosphere it is increasingly influenced by gravity and aerodynamic drag, which can affect its landing.